Edgewood, New Mexico: Geography

 According to the United States Census Bureau, the town has a total area of 126.2 km2, all land except for 0.04 sqkm of water, covering 0.03% of the town.
 It is located within the Estancia Valley, east of the Sandia Mountains and Manzano Mountains of central New Mexico.
 Most of the land cover in the area is woodland or grassland.
 The town's commercial district lies along New Mexico Highway 66 (part of the post-1937 U.S. Route 66) and Highway 344.
 The town is 15 mi east of the community of Sandia Park and the east base of the Sandia Mountains.

 Demographics

+Edgewood is part of the Albuquerque–Santa Fe–Las Vegas combined statistical area.